Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/ClickHouse_python_drivers.md

 You can clone the repo and use the helper files like `DDL.sql`  to setup some tests.

-Clickhouse-connect can use a connection pooler (based on urllib3) [https://clickhouse.com/docs/en/integrations/python#customizing-the-http-connection-pool](https://clickhouse.com/docs/en/integrations/python#customizing-the-http-connection-pool)
+`clickhouse-connect` can use a connection pooler (based on urllib3) [https://clickhouse.com/docs/en/integrations/python#customizing-the-http-connection-pool](https://clickhouse.com/docs/en/integrations/python#customizing-the-http-connection-pool)

 ### Most common use cases:

 #### Managing ClickHouse `session_id`:

-- clickhouse-driver
+- `clickhouse-driver`
     - Because it is using the Native Interface `session_id` is managed internally by clickhouse, so it is very rare (unless using asyncio) to get:

     `Code: 373.
 DB::Exception: Session is locked by a concurrent client.
 (SESSION_IS_LOCKED)` .

-- clickhouse-connect: How to use clickhouse-connect in a pythonic way and avoid getting `SESSION_IS_LOCKED`  exceptions:
+- `clickhouse-connect`: How to use `clickhouse-connect` in a pythonic way and avoid getting `SESSION_IS_LOCKED`  exceptions:
     - [https://clickhouse.com/docs/en/integrations/python#managing-clickhouse-session-ids](https://clickhouse.com/docs/en/integrations/python#managing-clickhouse-session-ids)
     - If you want to specify a session_id per query you should be able to use the setting dictionary to pass a `session_id` for each query (note that ClickHouse will automatically generate a `session_id` if none is provided).